demberto/PyFLP/README.md

 # PyFLP

-PyFLP is a parser for FL Studio project files written in Python.
+PyFLP is an unofficial parser for [FL Studio](https://www.image-line.com/fl-studio/) project and preset files written in Python.

 <!-- SHIELDS -->
 <!-- markdownlint-disable -->